bdmihai/doxygenxmlparser/README.md

-# doxygenxmlparser
-Managed wrapper for doxygen xml documentation
+# Managed wrapper for doxygen xml documentation

 This project is a wrapper over the xml parser provided together with doxygen.